Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Numerical experiments

 \subsubsection{Choice of $\alpha$ and $\beta$}

 In this subsection, we demonstrate the computational behavior of mRrDR with respect to different parameters $\alpha$ and $\beta$.
-Our experiment results show that $(\alpha,\beta)=(0.5,0.4)$ is a good option for a satisfactory convergence of mRrDR.
-The details of the numerical experiments are as follows.

-For each linear system, we run mRrDR for several different relaxation parameters $\alpha$ and momentum parameters $\beta$.
-We measure the performance of the method with respect to the number of iterations (average of 10 trials).
-Note that for $\beta=0$ the method is equivalent to its no-momentum variant RrDR.
-From Figures \ref{figue620}, \ref{figue620-1}, \ref{figue620-22} and \ref{figue628-1}, it is clear that the introducing of momentum term leads to an improvement in the performance of RrDR.
-More specifically, from the figures we observe the following:
+(Note that for $\beta=0$ it is equivalent to RrDR.)
+We measure the performance of the method with respect to the number of iterations.
+From Figures \ref{figue620}, \ref{figue620-1}, \ref{figue620-22}, and \ref{figue628-1}, it is obvious that the introduction of momentum term leads to an improvement in the performance of RrDR.
+More specifically, from the figures we observe the following.

-\begin{itemize} \item[(1)] The momentum technique can improve the convergence behavior of the method.
-It can be observed that for any fixed value of $\alpha$, with appropriate momentum parameters $0 <\beta \leq 0.9$, mRrDR always converges faster than its no-momentum variant RrDR. \item[(2)] For the case $\beta=0$, i.e. RrDR, a large value of the relaxation parameter $\alpha$ can accelerate the performance of the RrDR method.
-This is consistent with the observation in the literature that the overrelaxation parameter is more advisable for better performance \cite{Str09,Nec19}. \item[(3)] For different values of $\|A\|^2_F/\sigma^2_{\min}(A)$ (well- or ill-conditioned linear systems), and different choices of $r$, $(\alpha,\beta)=(0.5,0.4)$ is always a good option for a sufficient fast convergence of mRrDR. \end{itemize}
+\begin{itemize} \item[1.]
+The momentum technique can improve the convergence behavior of the method.
+For any fixed value of $\alpha$, with appropriate momentum parameters $0 <\beta \leq 0.9$, mRrDR typically converges faster than its non-momentum variant RrDR. \item[2.]
+For the RrDR method ($ \beta = 0 $), a larger value of $\alpha$ can help achieve a faster convergence.
+This is consistent with the observation in the literature that the overrelaxation parameter is more advisable for better performance \cite{Str09,Nec19}. \item[3.]
+For different values of $\|A\|^2_F/\sigma^2_{\min}(A)$ (well- or ill-conditioned linear systems), and different choices of $r$, $(\alpha,\beta)=(0.5,0.4)$ is typically a good option for a sufficient fast convergence of mRrDR. \end{itemize}